 Our vegetable and herb selection varies from year to year, but we always stock several heirloom cucumbers, sugar snap peas, and a variety of squash.
 In addition we offer several types of basil, chives, parsley, and cilantro.

 We also offer a large selection heirloom tomato plants and heirloom pepper plants.
 For those with a small garden or prefer container gardening, look for “Patio Perfect” next to the heirloom variety — these are perfectly suited to your small-space needs!

 Direct from Our Garden: Plants may be purchased in early May directly from our garden in midtown Coeur d’Alene.
 Please contact us to confirm plant availability and garden times.

 Farmers’ Markets: You can find our heirloom plants at both the Wednesday and Saturday Kootenai County Farmers’ Markets, early May through the middle of June (or until stock sell out).

 Online Plant Reservations: PRE-ORDERS for 2019 ARE CLOSED.
-THIS OPTION IS ONLY AVAILABLE FEBRUARY THROUGH APRIL ONLY.
+THIS OPTION IS ONLY AVAILABLE FEBRUARY THROUGH APRIL 9th, 2019.
 We often sell out of popular varieties early in the season.
 To ensure you get the varieties and quantities you want we offer an online deposit form.
 We will hold your order for you with a $10 deposit, which is applied to your total purchase upon pickup.
 Simply let us know what and how many you’d like of each plant and submit the $10 fee via PayPal.
 We will contact you in early May when your plants are ready for pickup.
 This option is only available February through April.